prdoring/ModelMasher/README.md

 ---

-To use these tools place the modelmasher.py file in the stable diffusion scripts folder, then download the ArrangementTool folder and run
+* place the modelmasher.py file in the stable diffusion scripts folder
+* In the ArrangementTool folder run web_ui.bat

 ```bash
   python server.py